A security toolbox has a variety of static code analysis tools that may all look alike at first glance but actually serve different purposes.

 In real time as code is being written?

-To close the feedback loop associated with periodic scans, some tools are meant to be run on the developer’s workstation.
+To close the feedback loop associated with periodic scans, some tools run on the developer’s workstation.
 They should either be run before the developer checks code back into the repository or as they type code into their IDE.
 This real time code scanning may miss some data flow-related issues.
 However, it provides a better learning experience aiding developers to stop writing vulnerabilities altogether.
 The downside is that these real time solutions may not be ideal for scanning legacy applications.

 I wish I could tell you to not worry about budget and focus on security.
 However, finding an ideal security tool that costs more than your annual security budget can be disheartening.
 Then again, patching together a solution of tools to provide adequate coverage isn’t inexpensive either.
 Having a variety of tools means providing a variety of training and dealing with multiple reporting formats.
 That complexity takes time which may not be noticeable in a small operation with only a few projects, but that can change as the company grows.